Rothesay (insurer): Financials

 As at 31 December 2024 the group reported assets under management of £70.7 billion and a group Solvency Capital Requirement coverage ratio of 261 percent.
-For the six months to 30 June 2025 Rothesay Life plc reported assets under management of £69.5 billion, adjusted operating profit of £347 million and an SCR coverage ratio of 266 percent.

-Independent commentary linked stronger solvency ratios across the sector to higher gilt yields which reduced the present value of annuity liabilities.
-The Bank of England also noted measures to support market functioning for insurers and pension schemes during periods of gilt market stress.

-Ownership and structure

-Rothesay Limited is the group holding company and Rothesay Life plc is the principal regulated insurance subsidiary.
-The group is owned by GIC and Massachusetts Mutual Life Insurance Company.

 Credit ratings

 As of 2025 Rothesay Life plc is rated A+ for Insurer Financial Strength by Fitch and A2 for Insurance Financial Strength by Moody’s.

 Notable transactions

 The company has completed a number of large transactions in the UK bulk annuity market.
 Industry data reported record annual volumes in 2024 and identified Rothesay among the largest writers of new premiums that year.